 Probably, the ones interested in surname testing will be those that Alpheus Harlan didnt connect into the original family tree but who have long believed that they are part of our family, or those with other spellings trying to find more about their heritage.
 Terry is seeing that with other families.

-a name may share a genetic heritage.
-Whether this will be the case with the
+of a name may share a genetic heritage.
+Whether this will be the case with

-Harlans or not, Terry has initially included other spellings in case there is
+the Harlans or not, Terry has initially included other spellings in case

 For surnames without a well-defined paper trail, there is often significant interest in DNA testing to determine how to genetically link families, Terry writes.
 I can also offer another site to the Harlan family.
 The Joseph James Barton and Mary Jane Harlan home (The Barton House) is the centerpiece of the National Ranching Heritage Center in Lubbock, Texas.